benlavender/PowerShell/README.md

 # Powershell
-Collection of Powershell commands and modules for a large variance of usage.
+Collection of Powershell commands and modules for a large variance of use.